 A doctor may diagnose an affected individual with one of the following MCI subtypes:

-Persons with amnestic MCI, single or multiple domain, may be at increased risk for Alzheimer’s dementia.
-Persons with non-amnestic MCI may be at increased risk for other dementias, such as fronto-temporal dementia, dementia with Lewy bodies, primary progressive aphasia, and Parkinson’s disease.
+Individuals with amnestic MCI, single or multiple domain, may be at increased risk for Alzheimer’s dementia.
+Individuals with non-amnestic MCI may be at increased risk for other dementias, such as fronto-temporal dementia, dementia with Lewy bodies, primary progressive aphasia, and Parkinson’s disease.
 Having multiple domain MCI appears to increase the risk of future dementia.

 Today, researchers and clinicians are unable to definitively predict if MCI will progress to dementia.
 Numerous studies are underway to identify those neuropsychological, neuropsychiatric, imaging and other features of MCI that might indicate risk for further decline.